natsuwater/figure_portfolio/README.md

 images = ["fig1.png", "fig2.png"]
 myfig1.figsave(images[0])
 myfig2.figsave(images[1])
-addtiddler(infile='tw5md_figs.html', title='Figs 1-2', image=images,
+figure_portfolio.addtiddler(infile='tw5md_figs.html', title='Figs 1-2', image=images,
     description='Two plots made with some parameter set', tags=['tomato', 'potato'])
 ```

 [Tiddly Wiki](https://tiddlywiki.com/) is "a unique non-linear notebook for capturing, organizing and sharing complex information."
 See [A Gentle Guide to TiddlyWiki](https://tiddlywiki.com/#A%20Gentle%20Guide%20to%20TiddlyWiki:%5B%5BA%20Gentle%20Guide%20to%20TiddlyWiki%5D%5D)  for more information.
-There is an add-on to use markdown in the TiddlyWiki, and the file  `tw5md_figs.html` already includes that add-on.
-So use the file `tw5md_figs.html` as a template for TiddlyWiki to use with `figure_portfolio`.
+There is an add-on to use markdown in the *TiddlyWiki*, and the file  `tw5md_figs.html` already includes that add-on.
+So use the file `tw5md_figs.html` as a template for *TiddlyWiki* to use with `figure_portfolio`.
-The tiddlers can be searched by its title or tags, enabling systematic comparison of the plots, once you collect the plots in one TiddlyWiki.
+The *tiddlers* can be searched by its title or tags, enabling systematic comparison of the plots, once you collect the plots in one *TiddlyWiki*.  *TiddlyWiki* is highly customizable.
+Read instructions in http://tiddlywiki.com

 # COMMAND-LINE-OPTIONS
     -i htmlfile   Path to input TiddlyWiki file.
 Required.